 A prostate biopsy can lead to complications.
 What are the alternatives?

 Prostate cancer is common.
-However, if a doctor diagnoses the cancer while it remains in the prostate or nearby and the person receives treatment, it is almost 100% likely that they will survive for at least another 5 years.
+However, if a doctor diagnoses cancer while it remains in the prostate or nearby and the person receives treatment, it is

-If the cancer spreads to other parts of the body, this survival rate falls to 30%.
+If cancer spreads to other parts of the body, this survival rate falls to 30%.

-A person should start asking about the benefits of screening from age 50, or earlier, if they have a higher risk of prostate cancer.
+A person should start asking about the benefits of screening after age 50, or earlier, if they have a higher risk of prostate cancer.

-The doctor and the individual should make the decision about a biopsy together, based on the DRE and PSA results.
+The doctor and the individual should make the decision about a biopsy together, based on the DRE and PSA results and any additional useful data.